Introduction

 Project-wide targeting

-If you want your ruleset to apply to all of your content, you can apply the ruleset to the project itself.
-In the API, this is called applies_to_all.
-By selecting this, the ruleset will apply to all existing content, as well as any new content that is created in the future.
+Apply a ruleset to your entire project when the rules should cover all of your content.
+In the API, this is theapplies_to_all option.
+The ruleset will apply to all existing content as well as any new content created in the future.

 Entity-based targeting